vatpac-technology/sops/docs/enroute/Melbourne Centre/HUO.md

 | Transferring Sector | Receiving Sector | ADES | Notes |
 | ---- | -------- | --------- | --------- |
 | YWE(WON), ELW(SNO) | HUO | YMHB | |

-### Top Down Extension
-When **HBA** and/or **LTA** are offline, the class C and D airspace `SFC` to `A085` in the relevant TMA is reclassified as class G.

-HUO may choose to operate either YMHB or YMLT (or both) aerodromes top down, including the terminal airspace within the Tasmania TMA.
-Due to limited surveillence coverage and the complex airspace setup, **extending top down to one or both aerodromes is not compulsory.**

-If HUO chooses to operate top down to either aerodrome, they must administer all relevant airspace within the appropriate TMA, including the class D CTR.

-!!! important
-    Ensure you are familiar with the aerodrome procedures for [Launceston](../../aerodromes/Launceston.md) and [Hobart](../../aerodromes/Hobart.md) before extending top down, and are aware of the limited surveillence coverage available in the lower levels of the TMA.

 ## Coordination
 ### TAS TCU